priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ## Create a Redis cluster

-After the Redis installation has been completed on all servers, lift the cluster up with the help of this command:
+After the Redis installation has been completed on all servers, lift the cluster up with the help of the following command.

 ```console
 redis-cli --cluster create {redis-deployment[0].public_ip}:6379 {redis-deployment[1].public_ip}:6379 {redis-deployment[2].public_ip}:6379 {redis-deployment[3].public_ip}:6379 {redis-deployment[4].public_ip}:6379 {redis-deployment[5].public_ip}:6379 --cluster-replicas 1